-House Prices: In 2014 prices continued to rise.
+House Prices: In 2015 prices continued to rise.
 It is definitely a very sought-after area.
-An original cottage on a big lot sold for $930,000 in 2014, a spectacular renovated and extended 'cottage' sold for over $1.5 million, a 3 storey renovated semi sold for $1.6 million and a fully detached, rebuilt detached for $2.4 million.
-Large Victorian mansions of which there are only a couple would sell in the $2.5 to $3 million range.
-A small entry level attached starts at about $650,000, a semi for over $700,000.
+An original cottage on a big lot sold for $930,000 in 2014, a spectacular renovated and extended 'cottage' sold for over $1.5 million, a 3 storey renovated semi sold for $1.6 million and an absolute beauty sold on Carlton across from the park for $2.5 million in 2015.
+A small entry level attached starts at about $650,000, a semi for over $800,000.

 Cabbagetown Events: The Riverdale Farm is open every day of the week with many farm animals and in the spring, their ‘babies’ on show!
 The Cabbagtown Festival is held in September along with the annual Blair’s Run and a street party on Parliament.
 The Riverdale Farmer’s Market is open to the public in Riverdale Park every Tuesday from May to October, The Forsythia Festival is held in May, and ‘Luminato’ in June.